kghosh-me/GBN_Stakeholders/pages/PBN__StakeholderSubgroup_149.md

 ## NOA

+### Overview

+The behaviors of renewable energy investors in green cities are driven by their specific needs, opportunities, and capabilities.
+Renewable energy investors have automatic needs for financial returns, risk diversification, and enhancing their reputation and image.
+These needs motivate them to seek investment opportunities in green cities, where they can generate profits from renewable energy projects, diversify their investment portfolios, and align themselves with sustainable practices.
+Additionally, investors have reflective needs to make a positive environmental and social impact and support technological innovation.
+Green cities provide them with physical opportunities, such as access to renewable energy resources, infrastructure development, and technological innovation.
+Social opportunities include contributing to environmental impact, economic benefits, stakeholder collaboration, and reputation building.
+Furthermore, investors possess physical capabilities in terms of financial resources, access to networks, and technological know-how.
+They also have psychological abilities, including environmental awareness, risk assessment and management, and a long-term orientation.
+These needs, opportunities, and capabilities collectively drive their behaviors to actively engage in supporting and investing in renewable energy projects in green cities.

 ### Needs

-nIn the context of green cities or green building neighborhoods, renewable energy investors have both automatic and reflective needs or motivations.
+In the context of green cities or green building neighborhoods, renewable energy investors have both automatic and reflective needs or motivations.

 Automatic needs:
 1. Financial returns: Renewable energy investors seek opportunities that provide attractive financial returns on their investment.
 They are motivated by the potential for generating a profit or positive financial impact from renewable energy projects.